 Cracked tooth syndrome is definitely unpleasant, and you probably know if you’ve ever suffered from it!
 Unfortunately those symptoms aren’t unique to CTS: yet another reason it’s so hard to diagnose!

 The symptoms of cracked tooth syndrome are similar to a whole host of other conditions that make it very hard to find!
 With the symptoms we mentioned above you could have sinusitis, temporomandibular joint disorder, chronic headaches, and other conditions.
 It’s also common for cracked tooth syndrome to present slightly differently than the indicated symptoms: it’s tricky!

 At our Cincinnati dentist office we use several different methods to detect CTS.
 Bite tests, X-rays, and a special dye are all methods we use to detect the smallest of cracks in your teeth.
 With the extra training of our team we are able to identify cracked tooth syndrome and finally help you find relief from the constant pain and discomfort you’ve been living with!

 When you come in to Anderson Dental Care, we’ll perform a series of tests to find where the pain is originating.
 Using bite tests, X-rays, and dyes, we will determine if there is a cracked tooth and how to best treat it.

-Because diagnosis and symptoms of Cracked Tooth Syndrome is so difficult, treatment can go through several stages.
+Because diagnosis and symptoms of CTS is so difficult, treatment can go through several stages.
 The initial procedure won’t always completely alleviate pain, and we may recommend additional care